 This article describes the verification of steel members subject to shear, bending moments and axial forces.
 The member must provide adequate compression, tension, bending and shear resistance.
-Where the member is subjected to axial and lateral loading simultaneously, additional resistance requirements checks will be required, taking into account the combination of these loading effects.
+Where the member is subjected to axial and bending simultaneously, additional resistance checks will be required, taking into account the combination of these loading effects.

 - Classification of cross sections